ohashin2G/dash-heroku-template/README.md

+## Exploratory Data Analysis - GSS Data
+According to an article published by the [Economic Policy Institute](https://www.epi.org/blog/gender-wage-gap-persists-in-2023-women-are-paid-roughly-22-less-than-men-on-average/), the gender wage gap is still there in 2023.
+On average, women are paid approximately 21.8% less than men.
+The study took into account various factors such as race, ethnicity, education, age, and geographic location while comparing the pay gap between men and women in the United States.
+Additionally, another article by the [Pew Research Center](https://www.pewresearch.org/short-reads/2023/03/01/gender-pay-gap-facts/) also highlights that there has been little change in the pay gap in the U.S. over the past two decades.

+The [General Social Survey](https://gss.norc.org/About-The-GSS) (GSS) is a research organization that  surveys adults in the U.S. since 1972.
+According to [Wikipedia](https://en.wikipedia.org/wiki/General_Social_Survey), the GSS was created by the National Opinion Research Center (NORC) at the University of Chicago and is funded by the National Science Foundation.
+GSS collects data on demographic, behavioral, attitudinal trends and topics of special interest.
+The GSS conducts extensive research to provide high-quality data to scholars, students, policy-makers and other audiences.
+The GSS is widely regarded as one of the best sources of data on social trends.

 ## Deploying the Dashboard Using a Free Hosting Service
 If you want to distribute your dashboard to an audience, with a manager, or with a client, sharing a URL that links to the dashboard is better than sharing a notebook or a Python script file.
 The best free service for hosting dashboards is called [Heroku](https://www.heroku.com/home).
 It can be challenging to get a dashboard running on Heroku, but once you do, your dashboard will be accessable with a URL of the form *yourappname*.herokuapp.com.
 For example, the ANES dashboard we designed above is available at https://anespilot2019.herokuapp.com/.